What is rolled ice cream?

 - Use your scraper to scrape the ice cream off the slab by pressing the edge of the scraper down and away from you.

-- Keep scraping from one side to the other until all the ice cream is rolled.
+- Keep scraping from one side to the other until all the ice cream is formed into rolls.

-- Place the rolls in bowls so they sit vertically.
+- Place the rolls in cups or bowls so they stand up next to each other vertically.

-- Cover the ice cream rolls with your toppings and dig in!
+- Add your desired toppings over the ice cream rolls and dig in!

 Glutto earns a tiny commission from qualifying Amazon purchases.